OptimalBits/redbird/README.md

 If you use docker, you can tell Redbird to automatically register routes based on image names.
 You register your image name and then everytime a container starts from that image, it gets registered, and unregistered if the container is stopped.
-If you run more than one container from the same image, redbird will load balance following a round robin schema:
+If you run more than one container from the same image, redbird will load balance following a round-robin algorithm:

 ```js
 var redbird = require('redbird')({